 It isn't uncommon for a parent who is estranged from their children to blame the other parent for parental alienation.
 It is easier to blame others for bad behavior than to accept and acknowledge it themselves.

 How does one tell the difference between a parent who is a victim of parental alienation and one that is estranged due to bad behavior?
 The behavior of the parent during the period of alienation or estrangement is a good indicator of what is truly going on in the parent/child relationship.

-Behaviors Common to an Alienated Parent
+Behaviors of an Alienated Parent

 The alienated parent is not a parent who gives up or gives in.
 David Goldman has been open with his experience of alienation.
 His son was taken to Brazil by his mother who refused to return to the United States and pursued a divorce from Goldman in Brazil.